gnames/gndiff/README.md

 gnvrifier names.txt -o -s 12
 ```

-where `-s` flag provides Id of required [GNverifier data-source]
+where `-s` option provides Id of required [GNverifier data-source], and `-o`
+flag limits restuls to the selected data-source.

 ### Compare Files

 Prepare two files with names.
 There are 3 possible file formats:

-* A simple lists of scientific names, one name per line
+* A simple list of scientific names, one name per line.
 * Comma-separated or Tab-separated (CSV/TSV) file with a `ScientificName`
   field.
 Fields `TaxonID` and `Family` are also ingested if given, any
   capitalization of the fields names is accepted.